-The Definitive Guide to Cisco Hybrid Maintenance
+The Ultimate Guide to Hybrid Maintenance for Cisco Infrastructure

 The purpose of this guide is to provide helpful information to owners of Cisco infrastructure considering Hybrid Maintenance, a Smart Net alternative, or Third Party Maintenance (TPM) on Cisco devices.

 Cisco's software policies support our recommendation for Hybrid Maintenance.
 Smart Net is a valuable and excellent service.
 We recommend Smart Net for devices that REQUIRE Smart Net to legally obtain software updates.